Macronutrient Ratios: No Best Ratio

 What are they?
-Also known as nutrient ratios, macronutrient ratios refer to the percentage of your total daily calories that come from protein, carbohydrate and fat.
+Macronutrient ratios refer to the percentage of your total daily calories that come from protein, carbohydrates and fat.
 For example, 60-30-10 or 40-30-30 are nutrient ratios.

 The Zone is basically just another very low calorie diet.
 The down fall of the Zone program as Dr. Sears prescribed it in his 1995 book, is dangerously low calories.
 Zone dieters often fell into to the same pitfall that many other low calorie dieters succumb to – starvation mode.

-As a whole, the Zone program was denounced by mainstream health and nutrition organizations around the world, including the American Dietetic Association, the Mayo Clinic, the American College of Sports Medicine, and many others.
+As a whole, the Zone program was denounced by mainstream health and nutrition organizations around the world.
+These included the American Dietetic Association, the Mayo Clinic, the American College of Sports Medicine, and many others.
 However, you can learn some important things from the Zone by plucking out useful tidbits and throwing away the rest.
 There were actually two particularly important contributions to modern trends in nutrition that changed the thinking about fat and weight loss since 1995.

 Two Good Things We Learned From The Zone